abstractsun/braindump/README.md

 - To be honest, I still use instant messaging on occasion, or a graphical text editor.
 It's more convenient in certain situations.

 A grad student I used to work with once said to me, "Keep a Gedankenlog."
 I still think about that.

+Another adage: In the absence of other factors, if you have a choice between storing data in a flat data structure vs a hierarchical one, it is better to go with the flat data structure.
+Why?
+Because you can't anticipate how the data will be used.